 Hi, I am Artem 👋.
-I am a Research Scientist at Johnson & Johnson (Janssen R&D), where I work on reimagining drug discovery with AI.
-My research interests include geometric deep learning, self-supervised learning and language models.
+I am a Research Scientist at Johnson&Johnson, where I work on reimagining drug discovery with AI.
+My research focuses on geometric deep learning and language models, with a keen interest in developing geometry-aware methods that efficiently learn from unlabeled data.

-SE(3)-Hyena Operator for Scalable Equivariant Learning (Outstanding Paper Award!!!)
+SE(3)-Hyena Operator for Scalable Equivariant Learning (Best Paper Award!!!)

 ICML: Geometry-grounded Representation Learning and Generative Modeling, 2024